bugzilla/bugzilla/docs/en/rst/api/core/v1/product.rst

                               HTML.
 default_assigned_to  string   The login name of the user to whom new bugs
                               will be assigned by default.
+default_bug_type     string   The default type for bugs filed under this
+                              component.
 default_qa_contact   string   The login name of the user who will be set as
                               the QA Contact for new bugs by default.
 Empty string if the QA contact is not defined.